Degree bounds for Hopf actions on Artin-Schelter regular algebras: Bounds on the degree of

 \begin{proof} Let $A=S$ and $B=T^H$.
 Then by Example \ref{xxex2.12}(1), Theorem \ref{xxthm2.13}(3), and Lemma \ref{xxlem2.15}(1), we have, for all $i\geq 0$,

 (1) The assertion follows from Lemma \ref{xxlem4.2} and the inequality \eqref{E4.6.1}.

-(2) The assertion follows from Proposition \ref{xxpro4.5}, the inequality, \eqref{E4.6.1}, and the fact that $\beta(S)\geq 1$. \end{proof}
+(2) The assertion follows from Proposition \ref{xxpro4.5}, the inequality \eqref{E4.6.1}, and the fact that $\beta(S)\geq 1$. \end{proof}

 In the remainder of this section, we prove a noncommutative version of \cite[Theorem 1]{De}, which provides a bound on the degrees of higher syzygies of $T^H$.
 Recall from Definition \ref{xxdef2.1} that the {\it $a$-invariant} of a graded module $M$, denoted by $a(M)$, is defined to be the $t$-degree of the Hilbert series $h_M(t)$, viewed as a rational function.
-The next theorem is a generalization of \cite[Theorem 6]{De}, for when $A=\Bbbk[x_1, \dots, x_r]$ with $\deg x_i = d_i$ satisfying $d_i \geq d_{i+1}$, and $M$ is an $A$-module of Krull dimension $s$, then $t^A_{i+s}(\Bbbk) = d_1 + \cdots + d_{s+i}$.
+Note that if $A = \Bbbk[x_1, \dots, x_r]$ is the commutative polynomial ring such that $\deg x_i = d_i$ and $d_i \geq d_{i+1}$, then for every $1 \leq k \leq r$, we have